wildactual/satus-velox/docker files/thehive/README.md

   </p>
 </div>

-## Repository of docker-compose files needed to build TheHive with Scylladb.
+## Repository of docker-compose files needed to build TheHive with Scylladb

-- The inital account is `admin`/`secret` -- change first thing
+- The initial account is `admin`/`secret` -- change first thing
 - Starting with TheHive4 user logins are by email/fqdn, ie `user1@local.net`

 ## Permissions